 Oh no!
 This may just be the most epic motherhood fail of all time.
-It’s Thursday, the day after hump day and the day before the day before the weekend.
 It has been a nightmare of a week already, between soccer, tutors and doctor’s appointments.
 You would think these little kids were rock stars touring around in a big fancy bus.
 Instead they are little snotty-nosed boys riding in my mini-van.

 Back to my problem – This is NOT GOOD!

 One of them claims to have picture day today, while another one says he has pajama day!
 But… my chicken-scratch on the yellow sticky note where I keep all my reminders CLEARLY says it’s the other way around.